 Global professional services firm EY (Ernst & Young) is reviewing its payroll obligations after issues with its outsourced payroll function affected super payments for hundreds of EY staff.
 In some cases the payments are 6 months in arrears and EY could be facing fines from the ATO for non-compliance.

-The AFR reported the issue on August 15 (paywall) and confirmed that EY had begun transitioning its payroll to ADP in March this year.
+The AFR reported the issue on August 15 (paywall) and confirmed that EY had begun transitioning its payroll to a new provider in March this year.
 An EY spokesperson said there were some issues in the transition process but that they have largely been addressed.
 According to industry analysts IBISWorld, EY has about 5,800 employees in Australia.

 While we can only speculate about the issues that led to the super non-payments, it could be an issue with accurate data entry into the new system or the way the payroll was configured, rather than an IT outage that would have affected the entire system.